fedes1to/Zygisk-ImGui-Menu/README.md

 This repository also uses cURL and ImGui

-Remember to change module.gradle before publishing Main code lives in hook.cpp
+Remember to change module.gradle before publishing, Main code lives in hook.cpp

 # Build and Installation